Choosing A Primary School for your Child

 If there are vacancies left after all the above phases are closed, there will be balloting.
 The first balloting gives priority to children living within 1 km of the school, and then to the ones within 2 km.
 Singaporean children have an edge over permanent residents here as available places will be given to the former first.
 Remaining places, if any, will then be open to permanent residents.

-After all is said and done, what you can now do is to prepare your child mentally and academically for P1.
+After all is said and done, what you can now do is to prepare your child for P1.
 He has to learn discipline and self-reliance.
 He will also have already know the basics of English (be able to read simple stories), mother tongue (have a good foundation in hanyu pinyin) and Mathematics (able to add/subtract up to 100).
+Some parents even send their children for Primary One prep classes!

-You yourself have to be prepared to set aside time and efforts to help him with his homework daily.
-The journey starts here, and hopefully the primary school your child gets into will cultivate his love for life-long learning.
+Ultimately, you yourself have to be prepared to set aside time and efforts to help your child with the transition to Primary One.
+The journey starts here, and hopefully the primary school your child gets into will be the right one for him or her.